Niiok/niiok.github.io/opengl_1.md

 ```C
 GLint glGetUniformLocation (GLuint program, const GLchar * name);
 ```
+> Used for finding location of uniform inside program.
 > if you put program that owning vertex shader in _`program`_ and
 > name of uniform's name(identifier) in _`name`_,
 > it will return _`name`_'s location number.